japila-books/apache-spark-internals/docs/SparkContext.md

 statusStore: AppStatusStore
 ----

-statusStore gives the current xref:core:AppStatusStore.adoc[].
+statusStore gives the current core:AppStatusStore.md[].

 statusStore is used when:

 * SparkContext is requested to <<getRDDStorageInfo, getRDDStorageInfo>>

-* ConsoleProgressBar is requested to xref:ROOT:spark-sparkcontext-ConsoleProgressBar.adoc#refresh[refresh]
+* ConsoleProgressBar is requested to ROOT:spark-sparkcontext-ConsoleProgressBar.md#refresh[refresh]

 * SharedState (Spark SQL) is requested for a SQLAppStatusStore